What Is Interstitial Cystitis?

 IC is a psychosomatic disease.

-IC has well-established pathophysiologic bases: GAG barrier dysfunction, mastocytosis, neurogenic inflammation, and central sensitization.
+IC has a well-established pathophysiologic basis: GAG barrier dysfunction, mastocytosis, neurogenic inflammation, and central sensitization.
 It is a real chronic pain condition with demonstrable mechanisms, not a psychological manifestation.

 When to Seek Help